jduran7/jduran7.github.io/blog/_posts/2017-8-5-international-research-initiative.md

 <img src="/assets/google_analytics.png" alt="Drawing" style="width: 500px; text-align: center;"/>

 If you happen to know a medical student or graduate who might be interested in the program, don't hesitate to tell them about us.
-We are recruiting candidates on a yearly basis, usually around June/July, expecting them to start working on a lab around March the next year after being accepted.
+We are recruiting candidates on a yearly basis, usually around June/July, expecting them to start working in a lab around March the next year after being accepted.

 I'd like to thank [Dmitry Fedosov](http://dimafeng.com) for his help reviewing my code along the process and for introducing me to the concept of version control, which made my life a lot easier.